-The accompanying notes to consolidated financial statements are an integral part of these consolidated statements
+The accompanying notes to consolidated financial statements are an integral part of these consolidated statements.

-REX STORES CORPORATION AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED JANUARY 31, 1997 AND 1996
+REX STORES CORPORATION AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED JANUARY 31, 1998 AND 1997

 - (1) SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES- - (a) Principles of Consolidation--The accompanying financial statements consolidate the operating results and financial position of REX Stores Corporation and its wholly-owned subsidiaries (the Company).
 All significant intercompany balances and transactions have been eliminated.
-The Company operates 222 retail consumer electronics and appliance stores under the REX name in 35 states, predominantly in the Midwest and Southeast. - (b) Net Income Per Share--Net income per share is computed using the weighted average number of common and common equivalent shares outstanding during the period.
-Fully-diluted earnings per share do not differ significantly from primary earnings per share. - (c) Cash Equivalents and Short-term Investments--Cash equivalents are principally short-term investments with original maturities of less than three months.
+The Company operates 222 retail consumer electronics and appliance stores under the REX name in 35 states, predominantly in the Midwest and Southeast. - (b) Use of Estimates--The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from those estimates. - (c) Cash Equivalents and Short-term Investments--Cash equivalents are principally short-term investments with original maturities of less than three months.
 Short-term investments, which are principally marketable securities, are stated at cost plus accrued interest, which approximates market.
 The carrying amount of cash equivalents and short-term investments is a reasonable estimate of fair value.

-Investments at January 31, 1997 and 1996 are restricted by two states to cover possible future claims under product service contracts.

-(d) Merchandise Inventory--Substantially all inventory is valued at the lower of average cost or market, which approximates cost on a first-in, first-out (FIFO) basis, including certain costs associated with purchasing, warehousing and transporting merchandise.
-The inventory of an acquired subsidiary, Kelly & Cohen Appliances, Inc. (K&C), is valued at the lower of last-in, first-out (LIFO) or market.
-The K&C inventory value using the FIFO method (\$38,437,000 and \$41,880,000 at January 31, 1997 and 1996, respectively) approximates the LIFO value in all years presented.
-Five suppliers accounted for approximately 62% of the Company's purchases in 1997.
+Short-term investments at January 31, 1998 and 1997 are restricted by two states to cover possible future claims under product service contracts. - (d) Merchandise Inventory--Substantially all inventory is valued at the lower of average cost or market, which approximates cost on a first-in, first-out (FIFO) basis, including certain costs associated with purchasing, warehousing and transporting merchandise.
+The inventory of an acquired subsidiary, Kelly & Cohen Appliances, Inc. (K&C), is valued at the lower of last-in, first-out (LIFO) cost or market.
+The K&C inventory value using the FIFO method (\$38,203,000 and \$38,437,000 at January 31, 1998 and 1997, respectively) approximates the LIFO value in all years presented.
+Five suppliers accounted for approximately 55% of the Company's purchases in 1998.

 (e) Property and Equipment--Property and equipment is recorded at cost.
 Depreciation is computed using the straight-line method.
-Estimated useful lives are 30 to 40 years for buildings and improvements, and 3 to 12 years for fixtures and equipment.
+Estimated useful lives are 15 to 40 years for buildings and improvements, and 3 to 12 years for fixtures and equipment.
 Leasehold improvements are depreciated over 10-12 years.
-The components of cost at January 31, 1997 and 1996 are as follows:
+The components of cost at January 31, 1998 and 1997 are as follows:

-1997 1996

-(In tho usands)

-Land Buildings and improvements Fixtures and equipment Leasehold improvements \$ 23,530 53,890 14,386 9,409 \$18,452 40,492 12,294 7,740

-Less: accumulated depreciation 101,215 (11,577) 78,978 (8,671) \$70,307
+1998 1997 (In thou sands) Land Buildings and improvements Fixtures and equipment Leasehold improvements \$ 24,779 59,006 14,615 9,747 \$ 23,530 53,890 14,386 9,409 Less: accumulated depreciation 108,147 (14,982) \$ 93,165 ======== 101,215 (11,577) \$ 89,638

-======= ======